SeriousOldMan/Simulator-Controller/Docs/Functions Reference.md

 Returns *true*, if debugging is currently enabled.
 The Simulator Controller uses debug mode to handle things differently, for example all plugins and modes will be active, even if they declare to be not.

 #### *setDebug(debug :: Boolean)*
 Enables or disables debug mode.
-The default value for non compiled scripts is *ture*, but you can also define debug mode for compiled scripts using the [setup tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#setup).
+The default value for non compiled scripts is *ture*, but you can also define debug mode for compiled scripts using the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).

 #### *getLogLevel()*
 Return the current log level.
 May be one of: *kLogInfo*, *kLogWarn*, *kLogCritical* or *kLogOff*.